vinaya » pli-tv-pvr » Parivāra

 Osāraṇaṁ, nissāraṇaṁ, uposathaṁ, pavāraṇaṁ, sammutiṁ, dānaṁ, paṭiggahaṁ, paccukkaḍḍhanaṁ, kammalakkhaṇaññeva navamaṁ—

-Admittance, sending away, the observance day, the invitation ceremony, agreements, giving, receiving, postponement, and any situation with similar characteristics.
+Admittance, sending away, the observance day, the invitation ceremony, agreements, giving, receiving, postponement, and any legal procedure with similar characteristics.

 ñattikammaṁ imāni nava ṭhānāni gacchati.